gbif/jekyll-hp-base-theme/pages/measurements.md

 ---
 # Measurements

-If you are comfortable using Jekyll, then you can simple add it as you see fit.
-Remember to get the website users consent if needed.
+If you are comfortable using Jekyll, then you can simply add it as you see fit.
+Remember to get the website users' consent if needed.

 Adding tracking is for the most part quite simple, especially if your tracking does not require consent.

 ## Plausible.io
-You need a [plausible.io](https://plausible.io/) account and register your domain Once that is done, all you need to do (as of June 2023) is to add a script to your head tag.
+You need a [plausible.io](https://plausible.io/) account and register your domain.
+Once that is done, all you need to do (as of June 2023) is to add a script to your head tag.

 That can be done by creating a file (if it doesn't exist already) `_includes/head.html`. with the content